asmanaciri/web-tech/README.md

-homework, practice and tasks for web technology
+homework, practice and tasks for web technology course